 SDN-IP Reactive Routing application is responsible for sharing the routing information of the internal network devices within the SDN network itself and also with the adjacent legacy networks.
 Using this application, the routers and hosts which reside inside the SDN network can communicate with other subnets within the SDN network and also with the external border routers located in other AS.

-The external border routers advertise the routes of their respective AS to the BGP-Speaker in the SDN network and further these routes are re-advertised to the other external border routers of different AS, to the internal routers within the SDN network and the SDN-IP application.
+The external border routers (R1-R4) advertise the routes of their respective AS to the BGP-Speaker (BGP-SP1) in the SDN network and further these routes are re-advertised to the other external border routers of different AS, to the internal routers (R5 and R6) within the SDN network and the SDN-IP application.
 The SDN-IP application selects the best route for each destination according to the iBGP standards and these are translated into the ONOS Application Intent requests.
 ONOS controller translates these Point-to-Point Intent requests into the flow rules, which are further implemented on the respective Open vSwitches.
 Moreover, Multi-Point-to-Single-Point Intents are created which allows external BGP routers to peer with the BGP-Speaker.
 Consequently, BGP itself can also detect failures and act accordingly in case of any link failure.
 The SDN-IP Reactive Routing application creates the routes for internal subnets of SDN network and these are translated into the Multi-Point-to-Single-Point Intents by the ONOS Intent subsystem.

 The following figure displays the part of Intents created by the ONOS Intent subsystem.
 It can be observed in the figure that the Intents created for the external networks advertisements are created by org.onosproject.sdnip and intents created for the internal networks advertisements are created by org.onosproject.reactive.routing.